hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 ====

-This is a helper module for the util program's operations to be controlled by the end user using custom prg files.
+This is a helper module for the util program's operations to be controlled by the end user using custom prg/script files.

 It provides a VM, with a set of useful instructions, for use by these program files.